SynixeTactical/Documents/operations/sop.md

 #### Specialized Units

 Elements should try to spread out specialized units when possible.
 Having too many specialized units in a squad reduces the ability to adapt to a wide range of combat scenarios.
 Specialized operators should be paired with non-specialized operators.
-Ultimately the organization of the teams is up to the mission requirements determined by the TL.
+Ultimately the organization of the teams is up to the mission requirements determined by the OL.
 Each squad should try to follow the specified limits unless dictated otherwise by the mission.

 - 1 Medic
 - 1 EOD / Engineer / UAV Operator